Baggykiin/Netstack/README.md

     5 2 +

-Control functions are preceded by two statements that get executed when the condition is true or false, and one statement that is evaluated to produce the condition.
+Control statements (more correctly, functions) are preceded by two statements that get executed when the condition is true or false, and one statement that is evaluated to produce the condition.

 	("input is greater than three")
 	("input is less than three")